1973 Houston Astros season: April

+The Astros played Opening Day on April 6 at Atlanta Stadium, where they defeated the Braves, 2–1.
+In the top of the 13th inning, César Cedeño doubled home Tommy Helms for the game-winning run batted in (RBI), one of his three extra-base hits.
+Jimmy Wynn slammed a game-tying home run in the sixth.
+Astros Opening Day starter Dave Roberts lasted the first nine innings, scattered eight hits, and allowed one run.

 Starting April 9, Bob Watson authored a career-high 19-game hitting streak, batting .388.
 The streak lasted until April 27.

 The first-ever Player of the Week Award was presented for the National League by president Chub Feeney to Astros left fielder Jimmy Wynn for the week ended April 16, 1973.
 Considering the 11 games played since Opening Day on April 6, Wynn connected for 6 home runs, 10 RBI, one double, one triple, and had carried a batting average of .313 (15-for-48).

 May

+For the week of April 27 to May 3, Bob Watson batted .333 over five games, with three home runs, six RBI, an .833 slugging percentage (SLG).
+The terminus of his 19-game hitting occurred on April 28, when Watson went 0-for-4.
+The following day, he hit two home runs to lead a 4–3 triumph over the Montreal Expos.
+Houston won each of the five contests.
+Watson won the fourth NL Player of the Week honors, succeeding Jerry Koosman of the New York Mets, and following Jim Wynn as the second Astro.

 Displeased with the result of a contest on May 15, Houston GM Spec Richardson resorted to sending his message through the scoreboard of the Astrodome, blaming umpires Augie Donatelli and Bruce Froemming for blown calls in a 4–1 loss to the Atlanta Braves.
 He charged the missed calls changed the outcome of the game; however, this instead resulted in a $500 fine.

 Down 7–0 on May 20, the San Francisco Giants came all the way back to tie, 7–7.
 However, a solo home run from Jimmy Wynn gave Houston an 8–7 win, while also allowing them to take sole possession of first place.

 Beginning May 30, and until June 21, Lee May put together a 21-game hitting streak to set a franchise record, punctuated by his performance during the final four days from June 17–21.
 On June 17, May went 3-for-5, including his 1,000th career hit.